 WHERE DO I FIND A TUTOR?

 If you are studying in the UK, you can find law tutors through my tutoring agency www.lawtutors.co.uk.
 They supply a range of law tutoring and offer in-person and online sessions.
 I teach LLB, GDL and BPTC subjects and also offer university and career application support.
-To book me for a one hour trial session, click here to send an email request.
+To book me for a tutoring session, click here.

 WHY INVEST IN LAW TUTORING?

 Investing in law tutoring can be great for multiple reasons.
 One of the main reasons is that it gives you an independent, confidential support system away from your Law school tutors and colleagues and in most cases is a much less stressful environment to learn in.
 Being able to have someone who is there only to help you achieve your goals can be very reassuring, especially when Law School gets very tough.